HL7/cqf-recommendations/pages/documentation-libraries.md

 Aliases are used in CQL as local variable names to refer to sections of code.
 When defining a function, argument names are used to create scoped variables that refer to the function inputs.

-Aliases and argument names referenced in the CQL SHOULD NOT use quoted identifiers, SHOULD use PascalCase, and SHOULD use descriptive names (no abbreviations).
+Aliases and argument names referenced in the CQL:
+* SHOULD NOT use quoted identifiers,
+* SHOULD use PascalCase,
+* SHOULD use descriptive names (no abbreviations).

 For example: